The Guide to Commercial Maize Production Under No-till directs farmers on the how no-till can be adopted for the sustainable production of maize.

 For manual clearing of land, slash vegetation and leave the residue to cover the surface of the soil.
 Cut small trees in smaller parts so they can decay easily.
 This will also give easy access to the soil during planting.
 Relatively big trees can be lifted off the field to be used as fuelwood.

 Do not burn the vegetation residue with the intention of easier planting.
-This leaves the soil bare, reduces organic matter content of the soil, etc. In the case of very thick soil cover, you can employ a roller-crimper to press the cover against the soil to make access to the soil easier.
+This leaves the soil bare, reduces organic matter content of the soil, etc. In the case of very thick soil cover, you can use a roller-crimper to press the cover against the soil to make access to the soil easier.

 Maize is usually cultivated between March and May for the major season and September and October for the minor season.